FemiOfficial/rockcontent-test/README.md

 | RequestUsername      |  Request Body   | String | Username from client-side handling authentication (this ensures who liked a particular post) |

 * **From Server Side:**
-On the server-side, the **Request Origin IpAddress** and **Request Http User-Agent** are captured to ensure the like action is not taken twice from the same device.
+On the server-side, the **Request Origin IpAddress** and **Request Http User-Agent** are captured to ensure the like action is not taken twice from the same device by the same username.

 ### Installation